1587/speaking-exam/00-part5.md

 we can find our misstakes, which could be a risk of our project failture.
 it is very important for our work.

-Finally, good communication can make team members feel better, which can makes our work efficiently.
+thirdly, good communication can make team members feel better, which can makes our work efficiently. and everyone will be happy.
 We don't blame each other, we don't fight.
 Teams are more likely to succeed.

 (Last week, for example, two of my co-workers didn't communicate well,